wso2/docs-choreo-dev/en/docs/third-party-services/third-party-services.md

 - SOAP
 - gRPC

-Follow the steps below to register a third party service:
+Follow these steps to register a third-party service:

 ### Prerequisites

-Before registering a third party service, make sure that you have obtained the required parameters for the third party service.
-The required parameters may include the URL, authentication credentials, and other configurations required to access the service.
-These parameters are specific to each third party service and are typically provided by the service provider.
+Before registering a third-party service, ensure you have obtained the necessary parameters for the service.
+These may include the URL, authentication credentials, and other configurations required to access the service.
+These parameters are specific to each third-party service and are typically provided by the service provider.

-### Step 1: Provide the General Details of the Service.
+### Step 1: Provide General Service Details

 1. Sign in to the Choreo Console at https://console.choreo.dev/.
-2. From the Organization home page, click on the project which you want to register the third party service.
-(Skip this step if you want to register the service at the Organization level.)
+2. From the Organization home page, click on the project where you want to register the third-party service.
+(Skip this step if registering at the Organization level.)
-3. From the left navigation menu, click **Dependencies** and then **Third Party Services**.
+3. In the left navigation menu, click **Dependencies**, then **Third Party Services**.
-4. Click **Register** button in the Third Party Services page.
+4. Click the **Register** button on the Third Party Services page.
-5. Provide the service name, version, and summary.
+5. Enter the service name, version, and summary.
-6. Upload the api definition file (.yaml) of the third party service.
+6. Upload the API definition file (.yaml) for the third-party service.
 7. Verify the service type.
-8. Click **Define Endpoints** button to move into the next step.
+8. Click the **Define Endpoints** button to proceed to the next step.

 ### Step 2: Define Service Endpoints

 1. In the Define New Endpoint section, provide a name for the endpoint.
-2. Provide the URL of the third party service.
+2. Enter the URL of the third-party service.
-3. In the Additional Parameters section, define the other parameters that are required to access the third party service. e.g. API Key, Authorization Token, etc. If a parameter should be kept secret, check the **Secret** checkbox.
+3. In the Additional Parameters section, define any other parameters required to access the third-party service (e.g., API Key, Authorization Token).
+Check the **Secret** checkbox for parameters that should be kept confidential.

     !!! info
-        The same parameter names will be shared will all the endpoints of the service.
+        Parameter names are shared across all endpoints of the service.

-4. Select the Allowed Environments for the endpoint.
-This will determine the choreo environments where the endpoint can be used.
+4. Select the **Allowed Environments** for the endpoint.
+This determines which Choreo environments can use the endpoint.
-5. Click **OK** button to add the endpoint.
+5. Click the **OK** button to add the endpoint.
-6. If there are multiple endpoints, click **Add Endpoint** button to add more endpoints.
+6. For multiple endpoints, click the **Add Endpoint** button to add more.
-7. Click **Register** button to register the third party service.
+7. Click the **Register** button to complete the registration process.

 !!! info
-    When all the values for the additional parameters are provided at least for one endpoint, the service will be automatically added to the marketplace.
-Otherwise, you will have to manually add the service to the marketplace after providing the values for the endpoints.
+    The service is automatically added to the marketplace when all required parameter values are provided for at least one endpoint.
+Otherwise, you'll need to manually add the service to the marketplace after providing the endpoint values.

-## Manage Third Party Services
+## Manage Third-Party Services

-The registered third party services will be listed in the **Dependencies > Third Party Services** page.
+Registered third-party services are listed on the **Dependencies > Third Party Services** page.
+Click on a service to view its details.

-To view the details of a third party service, click on the service from the list.

 ### Viewing Service Details

-The service details page will have the following information:
+The service details page displays the following information:

-- General Details: Service name, summary, overview , and labels.
+- General Details: Service name, summary, overview, and labels.

-- Service Definition: View/ edit the service definition.
-This will show the api definition of the third party service.
-The swagger ui will be displayed for REST APIs and the text content will be displayed for other service types.
-To edit the definition, click the **Upload** button and select the new definition file.
+- Service Definition: View or edit the service definition.
+For REST APIs, a Swagger UI is displayed; for other service types, the text content is shown.
+To edit the definition, click the **Upload** button and select a new definition file.

-- Endpoints: Add/ modify or delete endpoints.
+- Endpoints: Add, modify, or delete endpoints.

-### Add the service to the Internal Marketplace
+### Add the Service to the Internal Marketplace

-Click on the **Add to Marketplace** button to add the service to the Internal Marketplace.
+Click the **Add to Marketplace** button to make the service available in the Internal Marketplace.

 !!! info
-    The service can be added to the Internal Marketplace only if all the required parameters are provided for at least one endpoint.
+    A service can only be added to the Internal Marketplace if all required parameters are provided for at least one endpoint.

-### Remove the service from the Internal Marketplace
+### Remove the Service from the Internal Marketplace

-If the service should be removed from the Internal Marketplace, click on the **Remove from Marketplace** button.

-This will remove the service from the Internal Marketplace and will not be discoverable or consumable via a Connection.
-The existing connections will continue to work as before.
+To remove a service from the Internal Marketplace, click the **Remove from Marketplace** button.
+This action makes the service undiscoverable and unconsumable via a Connection, but existing connections will continue to function as before.

-## Discovering Third Party Services
+## Discovering Third-Party Services

-The reistered third party services can be discovered via the Internal Marketplace.
+Registered third-party services can be discovered through the Internal Marketplace.

-## Consuming a Third Party Service
+## Consuming a Third-Party Service

-A third party service can be consumed via a Connection.
-For information on consuming a third party service, see [Create a Connection to a Third Party Service](../develop-components/sharing-and-reusing/create-a-connection.md#create-a-connection-to-a-third-party-service).
+Third-party services are consumed via Connections.
+For detailed information on consuming a third-party service, refer to [Create a Connection to a Third-Party Service](../develop-components/sharing-and-reusing/create-a-connection.md#create-a-connection-to-a-third-party-service).